shiznit0587/AdventOfCode2020/README.md

 A chronicle of what I've tried and learned each day.

+### Day 13

+- This day is the [Chinese Remainder Theorem](https://www.youtube.com/watch?v=zIFehsBHB8o), same as 2016-12-15.
+I think I actually used the technique correctly this year.

 ### Day 12

 - I originally solved Part 1 of this day with a `Compass` enum and a lot of `match` statements for rotating.
 Then after solving Part 2 and working with vector rotations, I realized the `Compass` from Part 1 was essentially a waypoint that was always 1 unit away from the ship.
 I refactored the solutions to commonize the structure and rotation logic.